dedaluz/django-tumblelog/docs/installation.rst

         'recipes.Recipe',
     ]

+You may add additional post typesTo further customize tumblelog, you may want to :doc:`add additional settings </configuration>`.

 Finally, include the tumblelog URLconf to your ``urls`` module.
-The regex may be modified as you wish.
+The regex may be modified as you wish, though the ``tumblelog`` namespace must be maintained.

 ::